-After graduating from her Masters in Photojournalism with a focus on Mixed Media she aspires to make a difference by bringing awareness to global issues, focusing specifically on the cultures that are being threatened by the Climate Crisis.
+After graduating from her Masters in Photojournalism with a focus on Mixed Media from London College of Communication, she aspires to make a difference by bringing awareness to global issues, focusing specifically on the cultures that are being threatened by the climate crisis.

 Getty Images Inclusion Scholarship, 2020